 Under the common law breach of contract remedies, a party filing a lawsuit could ask a court to award specific performance remedies, compensatory damages, or remedies for unjust enrichment.
 In other situations, a party may seek liquidated damages.
 Find out more about covenant not to compete agreements.

-Good faith and fair dealing: Another common contract law legal theory is a breach of contract case involving a party that fails to meet the common law duty of good faith and fair dealing.
-Even with federal government contracts, courts still apply this common law breach of contract theory when the agency, or the contractor, fails to act in good faith.
+Good faith and fair dealing: Another common contract law legal theory is a breach of contract case involving a party that fails to meet the common law claims for duty of good faith and fair dealing.
+Even with federal government contracts, courts still apply this common law claims for breach of contract theory when the agency, or the contractor, fails to act in good faith.

 Unjust enrichment: Also adopt the common law breach of contract damages for “unjust enrichment”.
 This means that one contracting party should not get a windfall.
 When contracting parties from a common law contract, there should be a meeting of the minds.
 The expectation damages of both sides are established up front.